speced/bikeshed/docs/metadata.md

 	(To put a comma *in* one of these values, use an HTML character reference: `&#44;`.)
 	Multiple "Editor" lines can be used to supply multiple editors.
 * **Abstract** must contain an abstract for the spec, a 1-2 sentence description of what the spec is about.
-    Multiple Abstract lines can be used, with each representing a separate paragraph in the Abstract section.
+    Multiple Abstract lines can be used, representing multiple lines of content, as if you'd written those multiple lines directly into the document.

 There are several additional optional keys: